AdaCore/gnatstudio/docs/users_guide/projects.rst

   This area, the top-right corner of the properties editor, display a list of all projects in the hierarchy.
 The value in the attributes editor is applied to all the selected projects in this selector.
-You can't unselect the project for which you activated the contextual menu.
+You cannot unselect the project for which you activated the contextual menu.

   Clicking on the right title bar (:guilabel:`Project`) of this selector